Top 5 Genius MCAT Study Tips

 1. Minimize the Number of Study Resources Used

 The sheer number and variety of MCAT study resources available to students is undeniably overwhelming.
-As a hard-working student on the pre-med track, it may be tempting to want to make use of as many resources as possible in order to feel confident that you’re well-prepared and covering all of your bases.
-In reality, it’s easy to spread yourself too thin and end up using too many resources inefficiently, rather than optimizing your use of the few resources best suited to your individual learning style.
+As a hard-working student on the pre-med track, it may be tempting to want to make use of as many resources as possible to feel confident that you’re well-prepared and covering all of your bases.
+In reality, it’s easy to spread yourself too thin and end up using too many MCAT tips and tools inefficiently, rather than optimizing your use of the few resources best suited to your individual learning style.

 When it comes down to it, the majority of MCAT study resources can be classified as sources for content review, question banks, practice tests, and flash cards.
 To narrow things down further, it can be helpful to select one major resource per category when structuring your studying.
-For example, one such combination of resources can be The Princeton Review books for content review, the UWorld question bank, the AAMC full length practice tests, and the MileDown Anki deck.
+For example, one such combination of resources can be The Princeton Review books for content review, the UWorld question bank, the AAMC full length practice tests, and the MileDown Anki flashcard deck.
 Take some time to become familiar with which resources you enjoy, and focus on the ones that make your MCAT studying feel like fun.
-Remember that when it comes to MCAT study resources, less is more!
+In this case, one of the best MCAT tips to remember in regard to MCAT study resources is that less is more!

 2. Build Your Stamina for Test Day